-11 The NFVF refers to a local production as a South African production in the South African film criteria.
+The NFVF refers to a local production as a South African production in the South African film production and within those aspects allocates a number of points to different factors.
+The four main aspects and factors are:

-12 Applicants can contact the NFVF for details on the application process; see www.nfvf.co.za for contact details.
+Applicants can contact the NFVF for details on the application process.